esl/MongooseIM/doc/developers-guide/hooks_description.md

 # Selected hooks description

-This is a short documentation of a few selected hooks.
-As the pattern repeats, it may not be necessary to describe them all.
-The following is meant to give you the idea of how hooks work, what they are used for and how various purposes they may serve.
+This is brief documentation for a few select hooks.
+Though hooks & handlers differ in what they are there to do, it is not necessary to describe them all, because the mechanism is general.
+The following is meant to give you the idea of how hooks work, what they are used for and the various purposes they can serve.

 ## `user_send_packet`